Laminations and 2-filling rays on infinite type surfaces: -filling rays abound

 In this section we apply the construction introduced in Section \ref{sec:straightforward} to different two-side approachable long rays, and give a continuum of mapping class group orbits of $2$-filling rays as well as two-side approachable long rays.

 \begin{thm} The set of two-side approachable long rays is invariant under the action of the mapping class group $\Gamma$, and there is a continuum of orbits.
-In particular, there is a continuum of mapping class group orbits of $2$-filling rays. \end{thm} \begin{proof} The set of two-side approachable long rays is invariant by definition.
+In particular, there is a continuum of mapping class group orbits of $2$-filling rays. \end{thm} \begin{proof} To see that the set of two-side approachable long rays is invariant, suppose that $\varphi\in \Gamma$ and that the long ray $\tau$ is disjoint from the loops $\ell_i$ and $r_i$ which limit to $\tau$ on the left and right, respectively.
+Then $\varphi\tau$ is disjoint from the loops $\varphi \ell_i$ and $\varphi r_i$, which limit to $\varphi\tau$ on the left and right, respectively, since $\varphi$ acts on the conical circle $S_C^1$ by orientation-preserving homeomorphisms.
 It suffices to construct a continuum of orbits.
 Since for each two-side approachable long ray $\tau$ there is a $2$-filling ray only disjoint from $\tau$ by Theorem \ref{thm: construction for two side approachable}, this would also give a continuum of orbits of $2$-filling rays.

 We will distinguish the two-side approachable long rays we construct by their limit sets, which we now describe.
 Fix an infinite increasing sequence of integers $1\le n_1< n_2\cdots$.
 For each $k$ there is some ideal geodesic $n_k$-gon $P_k$ on $\Omega$, where the interior possibly contains points in the Cantor set.
 We arrange $\{P_k\}$ so that \begin{itemize} \item they have disjoint interiors and distinct vertices, \item they limit to a single point in the Cantor set, and \item each vertex of $P_k$ is accumulated by points of the Cantor set in the exterior of $P_k$. \end{itemize} See Figure \ref{fig: limitset} for an example in the case $n_k=k$ for all $k$.